Alaska Wilderness Lodges & Resorts

 The Northwoods Lodge is a remote lodge where visitors can find themselves in a 45 minute flight from Anchorage.
 The lodge specializes in guided fishing, and guests can enjoy 8 to 10 hours of fishing a day if they choose.
 Guides help you spin or fly fish for trophy king salmon, silver and sockeye salmon, or resident rainbow trout, arctic grayling and northern pike

 Enjoy the serenity of this intimate, all-inclusive lodge, which sits on a private beach just a 20-minute water taxi ride from Homer.
-Family-run and completely renovated in 2022, the Lodge at Otter Cove offers four cozy, rustic cabins, 3 delicious meals a day, and a variety of activities to choose from.
+Family-run and completely renovated in 2022, the Lodge at Otter Cove offers 5 luxury cabins with 7 private rooms and 3 delicious meals a day.
+Choose your activity each day from fishing, kayaking, hiking, and more.

 Whether you’re looking to take your family off-grid for a bit of Alaska Adventuring, or for a great fishing spot with your buddies with incredible bear-viewing — or if you’re even an artist looking for inspiration — this lodge made up of newly renovated log cabins offers a customized ideal of bliss.
 It’s about 180 miles from the nearest road and offers an idyllic perch for exploring both the wilderness of Lake Clark National Park, as well as other ...more